aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

     system or kernel compromise cannot allow data to be directly injected to falsely authenticate as the user.

     If device implementations are already launched on an earlier Android version and cannot meet the requirement C-2-8 through a system software update, they MAY be exempted from the requirement.

+*   [C-SR] Are STRONGLY RECOMMENDED to include liveness detection for all biometric modalities and attention detection for Face biometrics.

-If device implementations wish to treat a biometric sensor as **Strong**, they:
+If device implementations wish to treat a biometric sensor as **Class 3** (formerly **Strong**), they:

-*   [C-3-1] MUST meet all the requirements of **Weak** above.
-Upgrading devices from an earlier Android version is not exempted from C-2-7.
+*   [C-3-1] MUST meet all the requirements of **Class 2** above, except for [C-1-7] and [C-1-8].
+Upgrading devices from an earlier Android version are not exempted from C-2-7.
+*   [C-3-2] MUST have a hardware-backed keystore implementation.
-*   [C-3-2] MUST have a spoof and imposter acceptance rate not higher than 7%.
+*   [C-3-3] MUST have a spoof and imposter acceptance rate not higher than 7% as measured by the [Android Biometrics Test Protocols](https://source.android.com/security/biometric/measure).
-*   [C-3-3] MUST challenge the user for the recommended primary authentication (e.g. PIN, pattern, password) once every 72 hours or less.
+*   [C-3-4] MUST challenge the user for the recommended primary authentication (e.g. PIN, pattern, password) once every 72 hours or less.

-## 7.3.12\.
+### 7.3.12\.
 Pose Sensor

 Device implementations: